chbndrhnns/pycharm-plugin-connexion/inbox.md

 - [ ] commit: if it fails for hooks, add option keep selection of files (docs/keep-commit-selection/spec.md, stash)
 - [ ] feat: Show red bubble if introduce parameter object is not available
 - [ ] feat: Collect symbols to check against for stdlib clashes dynamically
+- [ ] feat: Support what is tested in _testNestedConstructor_InsideDict_WrapsInnerArgument

 ## In Progress Tasks

-- [ ] fix: warning is displayed in green with a checkmark when a file was created that shadows a stdlib module.
-Show in orange and offer link to rename the file.
 - [ ] refactor: Performance (spec/performance.md)
 - [ ] refactor: `IntentionPreviewUtils.write<RuntimeException> { symbol.setName(newName) }`
 - [ ] fix: Does not filter rename to self quickfix

-- [x] fix: Wrap inconsistencies
-  - [ ] _testNestedConstructor_InsideDict_WrapsInnerArgument
+## Completed Tasks (newest first)

+- [x] fix: warning is displayed in green with a checkmark when a file was created that shadows a stdlib module.
+Show in orange and offer link to rename the file.
 - [x] Wrap case which failed initially

 ```python
 import dataclasses